DarshiniSP/Reverie/README.md

 ## Shortcomings

 ### 1. No server-side infrastructure
-The proactive engine's nudge thresholds are static, calibrated by hand rather than learned from what actually produces behaviour change.
-There is no way to know whether a given nudge type is useful across users, because there is no aggregation layer.
-Improving calibration requires rebuilding it on a backend.
+The proactive engine decides when to nudge you (for example, reminding you that a goal has gone untouched for several days) based on fixed numbers that were set by hand during development.
+There is no way to know whether those numbers are actually right for most people, because the app does not collect or compare data across users.
+If the thresholds are off, the only way to fix them is to rewrite that part of the system with a backend that can learn from real usage patterns.

 ### 2. Offline AI fallback is limited
 When network is unavailable, Lumina falls back to pre-composed responses rather than on-device inference.
 Local semantic search over notes works offline, but full conversational responses and briefing generation require connectivity.

 ### 3. Nudge threshold calibration is static and uniform
-Each nudge type has hardcoded thresholds (for example, "goal drift after N days").
-These should adapt per user based on behavioral feedback.
-If a user consistently dismisses goal drift nudges, the threshold should increase.
-Currently they do not.
+Each nudge type has a fixed trigger point (for example, flag a goal as drifting after a set number of inactive days).
+Ideally, that number would adjust per user over time.
+If you consistently ignore a certain type of nudge, the app should learn that and back off.
+Right now it does not.
+The thresholds are the same for everyone and do not change based on your behaviour.

 ## Future Directions